bcgov/sso-requests/service-account-generator/README.md

 # Generating service accounts for the CICD pipeline

 The github actions need service accounts to run.
-The script `generate_sa.sh` will create a service acount for the prod environment of a given openshift project and give that account the roles in the dev, test, and prod environments for deploying the keycloak site.
+The script `generate_sa.sh` will create a service account for the prod environment and give that account the roles in the dev and prod environments for deploying the sso-requests site.

 ## Generate the service accounts

 While logged into the **Gold** instance run:

-`./generate_sa.sh <<LICENCE_PLATE>> gold`
+`./generate_sa.sh`

 The service account, roles, and rolebindings will be created.